-If sufficient water is input to either Pembrokeshire or Tywyn Aberdyfi, capital schemes could potentially be deferred.
+If sufficient water is input to Pembrokeshire, Tywyn Aberdyfi or Vowchurch, capital schemes could potentially be deferred.
 Any discounts arising from deferred capital schemes will be reflected in case-specific access prices, taking into account the latest available information from the Water Resource Management Plan.